-Spicy & Tangy Jhal Muri is a popular street food of Kolkata made using puffed rice.
+Spicy & Tangy Jhal Muri (Savory Puffed Rice) is a popular street food of Kolkata made using puffed rice.
 The pungent taste of raw mustard oil makes it quite unique.

 Here are some of the Indian snack recipes I’ve posted on my blog and I love making it from time to time – Namakpare, Corn Pakora, Chicken Cheese Samosa, Bhel Puri, Palak Pakora, and the quintessential Dahi Papdi Chaat.

-This Bengali snack can be found in every street corner of Kolkata and you’ll find people flocking to the nearest cart to get their hands on a cone full of this delicious snack.
+If you have ever been to Kolkata, I am sure you would have come across this Bengali snack in every possible street, where Jhal means ‘Spicy’ and Puri means ‘Puffed Rice’.
+You’ll find people flocking to the nearest cart to get their hands on a cone (Thonga) full of this delicious snack.

 It’s also really light on the stomach and hence perfect as a tea time snack or accompaniment with your chai.
 You could try this at a kid’s party or even for a get together with friends.

 One serving of Jhalmuri has approx 200 Kcal.
 Since it is not deep fried and contains mostly good ingredients it has very fewer calories per serving.